 Using a modelling approach van den Bosch et al. (2018) analysed when the total dose in a treatment programme should be increased or decreased when resistance develops.
 They found that it was often economically justified to increase the total dose until resistance reached levels that precluded effective control.
 From that point onward, the dose should be sharply reduced.
 The exception to this rule was found to be when absolute resistance develops (i.e. the fungicide has nil effect against the resistant strain within the range of permitted doses), then the total dose should be decreased from the start of resistance development (where ‘resistance development’ is defined here as an increase in frequency of resistant strains resulting in a measurable change in field performance).

 It follows from this previous analysis that when considering the effect of resistance on economics, it is necessary to consider resistance development in its two components: firstly, the size of the difference in sensitivity between resistant and sensitive strains (commonly expressed as a resistance factor), and secondly, the frequency of the resistant strain in the population.
-Different combinations of these two variables can, for example, result in broadly similar changes to efficacy, but different effects on the economically optimum total dose.
+Different combinations of these two variables can, for example, result in broadly similar changes to efficacy, but different effects on the economically optimum total dose (van den Bosch et al. 2018).

 An experimental assessment of whether the total dose in an application programme should increase or decrease when resistance is developing requires a long-term data set stretching from the introduction of a fungicide mode of action onto the market, well into the adjustment phase.
 The long-term field experiments reported by Blake et al. (2018) on wheat septoria tritici blotch (STB, caused by Zymoseptoria tritici) provide such a data set.